wprashed/tracepilot/docs/faq.md

 2. Setting up notifications for critical events
 3. Exploring the dashboard to understand the available information
 4. Checking the logs regularly to establish a baseline of normal activity

-### Are there any tutorials available?

-Yes, we provide:
-- Video tutorials on our YouTube channel
-- Step-by-step guides in our documentation
-- Webinars for advanced usage (scheduled monthly)

-Visit our website for links to all these resources.

 ### How can I get the most out of this plugin?